taoteh1221/Open_Crypto_Tracker/README.txt

 $marketcap_ranks_max = 100; // Maximum number of marketcap rankings to request from API

-// If using proxies, and login is required, use format: 'username:password'
-// Adding a user / pass here will automatically send login details to the proxy connections
-$proxy_login = '';

-// If using proxies, add the ip address / port number here for each one, like examples below (without the double slashes in front)
+// If using proxies (whitelisting with no login required), add the ip address / port number here for each one, like examples below (without the double slashes in front)
 // Adding proxies here will automatically choose one randomly for each API request
 $proxy_list = array(
 					// 'ipaddress1:portnumber1',
 					// 'ipaddress2:portnumber2',
 					);

+$proxy_alerts_freq = 1; // Re-allow proxy offline / misconfigured email alerts after X hours (can be 0)

 // FROM email should be a REAL address on the website domain name, or you risk having sent email blacklisted / sent to junk folder
 $from_email = ''; // For cron job email alerts, MUST BE SET (see README.txt for cron job setup information)